 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the RX10 IV are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the RX10 IV followed on from the Sony RX10 III.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX420 and the Sony RX10 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/2000s) to freeze action.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - More compact: Is smaller (104x69mm vs 133x94mm) and thus needs less room in the bag.